fastlane/docs/docs/getting-started/ios/fastlane-swift.md

 ## Get Started (SPM) (Beta)

-Swift Package Manager support is included as a preliminary feature that allows the usage of _fastlane_ with other SPM packages.
+Swift Package Manager (SPM) support adds the ability to distribute _fastlane_ as a Swift Package Manager package, which allows other packages to integrate with the toolset.

 ### Step 1